cjbarrie/RDL-Ed/01-intro/01-intro.md

 ## Practicing in R

-You're going to have your own lab tutorials in <tt>R</tt> and so this is not the appropriate place to teach you everything about the programming language.
-This course is principally designed to get you thinking about quantitative research methods.
-What I recommend that **all** of you do, though, before we begin our classes is to familiarize yourself with some of the basics of <tt>R</tt> in your own time.
+The best way to learn <tt>R</tt> is to use it.
+These weekly lectures and exercises will not be the place to become fully proficient in <tt>R</tt> .
+Instead, they're designed to give you a taster of the language and some applied examples.
+And this course is principally designed to get you thinking about digital research methods.
+What I recommend that **all** of you do, though, before we begin our lectures is to familiarize yourself with some of the basics of <tt>R</tt> in your own time.

 The best places to start doing this are: